-When a student is absent more than twenty days per year or the hourly equivalent and any portion of the absences is unexcused, the Attendance Officer may/must file a report with the county attorney of the county in which the student resides.
-For example, if the student accumulates 23 days of excused absences due to documented illness and is tardy one time, the Attendance Officer may file a report with the appropriate county attorney.
+When a student is absent more than 140 hours and any portion of the absences is unexcused, the Attendance Officer may/must file a report with the county attorney of the county in which the student resides.
+For example, if the student accumulates 140 hours of excused absences due to documented illness and is tardy one time, the Attendance Officer may file a report with the appropriate county attorney.